Marion Grace Woolley

 As you can probably tell from this website, she likes dark things: myths, legends and forgotten stories that hide in secret spaces.

 After being sacked from a number of jobs for general insubordination, Marion went on to build a career in international development.

-Today, she calls Rwanda home.
-She currently teaches English and Creative Writing at the University of Global Health Equity, and helps non-profit organisations through her consultancy company.
+Today, she calls Rwanda home, teaching English and Creative Writing at the University of Global Health Equity as well as helping non-profit organisations through her consultancy company.